 Let’s be honest.
-We all like to think that the stuff we produce in our kitchens will be the best things our loved ones have ever tasted.
-We may even imagine accolades like “This is the most delicious thing I’ve ever eaten!”
-“You’re so talented!”
-“Wow, how did you come up with this recipe?!”
+We all like to think that the stuff we produce in our kitchens will overwhelm our loved ones.
+We may even imagine accolades like “This is the most delicious thing I’ve ever eaten!” or “You’re so talented!” or “Wow, how did you come up with this recipe?!”
 All wonderful, right?

-Since I started writing MyDeliciousBlog I’ve received lots of great feedback and compliments and I appreciate it all!
-One person even said “Gosh, everything you cook comes out great.”
-Such a fantastic thing to hear but, as nice as that would be, it couldn’t be farther from the truth.
+Well, since I started writing MyDeliciousBlog I’ve received lots of great feedback and compliments, and I appreciate it all.
+One follower even said “Everything you cook comes out great.”
+Such a fantastic thing to hear!
+But as nice as that would be, it couldn’t be farther from the truth.
 Just ask my husband who, for the past ten years of our marriage has heard countless screams, crashes and “oh no!” proclamations from the kitchen.
 So, when it comes to kitchen disasters, I’m not immune.
 As a matter of fact, my list of disastrous results is long.
-Here are just a few that have happened in the last month:
+Here are just a few that happened last month:

-1) I forgot to put baking powder in a cake batter so it only rose 1 inch.
+1) I forgot to put baking powder in a cake batter so it only rose one inch.
 I cringe thinking of the wasted eggs and butter!

-2) I accidentally set the oven timer to 1.5 hours when it should have been 15 minutes.
-What was I thinking?
+2) I accidentally set an oven timer to 1.5 hours when it should have been 15 minutes.
 As I went about other tasks, I wondered why I was smelling burned cookies. . .

 Usually, my husband is there to console or to coax me off the ledge.
 He usually says something like “It’s ok.
 No one died.
 You don’t have a terminal illness.
 You still have a happy life with a husband, family, friends and pets who love you, and the world won’t stop spinning just because this turkey didn’t turn out perfectly.
 And don’t forget that you’re doing something you love, so don’t take it so seriously.”
 Isn’t he great?